-- By mailing a voter registration form to your local county clerk or the Nevada Secretary of State Elections Division; or
+- By mailing a voter registration form to your local county clerk or the Nevada Secretary of State Elections Division

-You can get voter registration forms from your local county clerk, most libraries, post offices, colleges and high schools, or at the Secretary of State’s website.
+You can get voter registration forms from your local county clerk, most libraries, post offices, colleges/high schools, or on the Secretary of State’s website.
 You may also be able to register at many other state and federal offices and agencies.

 Can I vote before Election Day?

 Yes.
-Any registered voter can vote before Election Day by casting an absentee ballot or by casting a ballot in-person at an early voting center.
+Any registered voter can vote before Election Day by returning a mail ballot early or by casting a ballot in-person at an early voting site.